Azure-Samples/cognitive-services-speech-sdk/samples/java/android/tts-text-stream/README.md

 1. Connect an Android device or start an emulator.
 2. Build the project in Android Studio.
 3. Run the application.
-4. Click **Start Stream** to connect to the backend LLM and hear the streaming TTS output.
+4. Click **Start Chat** to connect to the backend LLM and hear the streaming TTS output.

 ## API overview
 ### Create text stream request